nixypanda/okclai/Readme.md

-# Which Command
+# Ok ClAI

-This command-line tool built in Rust enables you to find the right command by entering a description of the desired functionality.
+This command-line tool built in Rust enables you to find and execute the right command by entering a description of the desired functionality.
 It accomplishes this by leveraging OpenAI's API.

+Note: The name is a derived from "Ok Google" + "CLI" + "AI"

 ## Prerequisites